 4. Recognise guilt may actually be more comfortable than the alternative, and counter this

 Guilt actually gives a sense of comfort and security because it is a survival adaptation that protects us from the fear of abandonment.
 It can be more painful to do the thing that you know you should be doing, such as trying to right a wrong, than it is to do nothing at all.
 Feeling guilty is actually the easy way out of the situation.
 It might not feel great, but it’s less painful than the alternative.
 At least it’s somewhat comfortable, and you feel better because you at least have a sense of taking responsibility for not taking action.
 For avoidants in particular, guilt is a familiar learned feeling.
 While unpleasant, this sensation and confirmation of our negative beliefs provides a sense of comfortable familiarity that is often subconsciously preferred to the unfamiliar and scary discomfort of engaging head-on with someone else's emotions.
 But productive guilt is only useful in as much as it encourages us take action to fix things and change our behaviours.
 So question - are you feeling guilty rather than acting?
 And don't hide behind guilt as a reason not to do these things - instead simply translate it into proactive questions about what you can do going forward, and action them.

 Earn your forgiveness.
-There are several steps involved in forgiveness, including acknowledging the hurt you have caused by taking time to ask, hold and sympathise with the emotions of how someone else feels, taking responsibility for your actions, apologizing, and making amends.
-You can also apologize to anyone else who may have been hurt by your actions, and do what it takes to make things right.
+There are several steps involved in forgiveness, including acknowledging the hurt you have caused by taking time to ask, hold and sympathise with the emotions of how someone else feels, taking responsibility for your actions, apologising, and making amends.
+You can apologise to anyone who may have been hurt by your actions, and do what it takes to make things right.
 Finally, vow to move forward, and make it happen.
 It's important for us to acknowledge our role in hurting another - for the pain to be acknowledged, and to be held accountable - for both to successfully move past it.
 So face up to what you have done, even if time has passed.
 Apologise sincerely once, and offer your help to fix things.
 Apologies need explanation of why something happened for those on the receiving end to feel reassured it won't happen again and that it is worth investing in your connection once more (even if this amounts to nothing more than thinking well of you).
 If in doubt, ask what you can do.
 If the other person takes-up your offer, then great.
 If not, then at least you will have the peace of mind knowing that you reached out sincerely and tried to make things right (see part 2 for the art of effective apologies!).
 This can free you from lasting guilt.
 You are not beholden to them forever and if they choose not to accept it, it's then on them.
 If you do this after a long time, that can still be ok.
 People would often rather hear an apology and have the opportunity to make peace than nothing at all, and can greatly appreciate the gesture.
 If you feel it really has been too long and might cause affront, you can find ways to earn your own forgiveness by channelling things you have learnt from the experience into your life now.

 6. Create strategies and take action